tylerdiaz/Heisenberg/README.md

 ![exampleflow](https://github.com/tylerdiaz/Heisenberg/blob/master/brand-assests/consortiumRationale.PNG)

-## Problems associated with the current paradigm state
+## Problems associated with the script fulfillment process
 To better understand the current prescription paradigm, we consulted with an actual Pharmacist (<i>name withheld</i>) to learn more about security holes, pain-points, and inefficiencies associated with the current system.

 ### <b>What we learned:</b>